jpbisciotti/house-hunt/README.md

 * Modify the time window for historical data analysis

 Simply run the script after setting your parameters, and it generates visualizations showing PPSF trends for properties matching your criteria.

-## About the Author

-This project demonstrates my approach to solving real-world problems through data science.
-It showcases my skills in:

-* Developing practical data analysis tools
-* Writing clean, well-documented code
-* Building data pipelines from raw data to actionable insights
-* Creating visualizations that make complex data easy to understand
-* Applying statistical methods to support decision-making

-I bring these same analytical capabilities and attention to detail to all my data science projects.